On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-There exists a canonical affine smooth group scheme $\mathfrak G_{_f}$ on $\spec~{\cO}$ with generic fibre $G_{_K}$ such that: \begin{enumerate} \item $\mathfrak G_{_f}(A) = \mathcal P_{_f}(K)$ \item the multiplication morphism:
+There exists a canonical affine smooth group scheme $\mathfrak G_{f}$ on $\spec({\cO})$ with generic fibre $G_{K}$ such that \begin{enumerate} \item $\mathfrak G_{f}(A) = \mathcal P_{f}$, \item the multiplication morphism

 \end{enumerate} is an open immersion.
-The group scheme $\cT_{_{f,\cO}}$ is the schematic closure of $T_{_K}$ in $\mathfrak G_{_f}$ and since $T_{_K}$ is a split torus, $\cT_{_{f,\cO}}$ is a connected multiplicative group scheme \cite[Example 5, page 291]{blr}.
-By computing the tangent space at the identity section which lies in the image of the immersion, i.e., in the {\em gross cell}, we see that:
+The group scheme $\cT_{f,\cO}$ is the schematic closure of $T_{K}$ in $\mathfrak G_{f}$, and since $T_{K}$ is a split torus, $\cT_{f,\cO}$ is a connected multiplicative group scheme; see \cite[Section~10.1, Example 5]{blr}.
+By computing the tangent space at the identity section which lies in the image of the immersion, \textit{i.e.}, in the {\em big cell} $\mathfrak B_{f}$ of~$\mathfrak G_{f}$, we see that